SivaSurya697/Data_modeller/repo/ARCHITECTURE.md

 ### Exporters (`src/services/exporters/`)

-Each exporter accepts a `DataModel` instance and writes artifacts to the `outputs/` directory:
+Each exporter accepts a `Domain` instance and writes artifacts to the `outputs/` directory:

-- `dictionary.export_dictionary()` – generates a Markdown data dictionary summarising the model.
+- `dictionary.export_dictionary()` – generates a Markdown data dictionary summarising entities and attributes.
-- `plantuml.export_plantuml()` – produces a PlantUML class diagram stub annotated with the model definition.
+- `plantuml.export_plantuml()` – produces a PlantUML class diagram derived from the captured entities and relationships.

 New exporters can be added by following the same signature and registering them in `src/api/exports.py`.